bubblobill/MapTool_/README.md

 - can be peeked through
 - can be paired to allow double doors

 Currently only work properly when actioned by GM.
+This should be fixed with MT v1.8